Stalker-hash/F1TTRPG/README.md

 ### Data Files

-- `drivers.json`: Contains information about drivers including their skills and teams.
+- `drivers_data.json`: Contains information about drivers including their skills and teams.
-- `teams.json`: Defines the teams participating in the races along with their cars.
+- `teams_data.json`: Defines the teams participating in the races along with their cars.
-- `cars.json`: Specifies the attributes of the cars used by the teams.
+- `cars_data.json`: Specifies the attributes of the cars used by the teams.
-- `tracks.json`: Describes the tracks available for racing, including segment details.
+- `tracks_data.json`: Describes the tracks available for racing, including segment details.

 Feel free to customize these files according to your preferences.

 ## Known Issues and Improvements

-- **Limited Simulation Features**: The simulation aspect is basic and lacks realism.
+- **Limited Simulation Features**: The simulation aspect is very basic and very far away from realism.
-- **Simplified Lap Time Calculation**: Current lap time calculation methods may not accurately reflect real-world racing dynamics.
+- **Spagetthi code**: Re-factoring of the code base will come when i can sort the horror of simulation.
-- **User Experience**: User interface and experience may be lacking or unintuitive.
+- **User Experience**: Its intented to make a workable ui for this tool.

 ## Contributing